To be considered before Purchasing a Home in Spain

 6. Coastal Laws:

-On buying off plan, make sure it is not within the protected area of Public Domain or else you may risk
+On buying off plan, make sure it is not within the protected area of the Public Domain, or else you may risk

 your house being pulled down, at your expense, by the local Authorities.
 Spain’s Coastal Law was passed